ayushkesh/Covid-19-Tweet-Classification/README.md

 <a name="overview"></a>
 ### Overview
-COVID-19 is an acute respiratory illness caused by the novel coronavirus severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-Since its outbreak in China in December 2019, over 2,573,143 cases have been confirmed worldwide Although many people have presented with flu-like symptoms, widespread population testing is not yet available in most countries.
-Thus, it is important to identify the combination of symptoms most predictive of COVID-19, to help guide recommendations for self-isolation and prevent further spread of the disease2.
-Covid-19 tweet Classification App take Input from the user and predict weather the tweet is Covid-19 related or Not.
+As lockdowns have been imposed across the globe in response to the COVID-19 pandemic, consumers have turned in huge numbers to digital channels for entertainment, information, education, and to stay in touch with family and friends.
+In combination with the rapid move for many to working from home, it's led to a whole new emphasis on the importance of the offerings that media companies and communications service providers.So to get rid of Spam, Covid-19 tweet Classification App take Input from the user and predict weather the tweet is Covid-19 related or Not.

 #### Attribute Information
-- Age
-- Sex
-- Chest pain type (4 values)
-- Resting blood pressure
-- Serum cholestoral in mg/dl
-- Fasting blood sugar > 120 mg/dl
-- Resting electrocardiographic results (values 0,1,2)
-- Maximum heart rate achieved
-- Exercise induced angina
-- Oldpeak = ST depression induced by exercise relative to rest
-- The slope of the peak exercise ST segment
-- Number of major vessels (0-3) colored by flourosopy
-- Thal: 0 = normal; 1 = fixed defect; 2 = reversable defect
+- text (Contain Tweet Realted mix of Covid and Non Covid Related)

 ### Description
-- Dataset is collected from kaggle.com
+- Dataset is collected from Tweepy
-- Data Cleaning, Data Visualization, EDA and model is built to predict Heart Disease
+- Data Cleaning, Data Visualization, EDA and model is built by using various nltk tools and libraries.
 - Algorithms applied :
-  * __KNeighborsClassifier__
+  * __Logistic Regression__
-  * __RandomForestClassifier__
+  * __MultinomialNaive Bayes__
-- The model is successfully built and has achieved the highest accuracy of __99.02%__
+- The model is successfully built and has achieved the highest accuracy of __91.21%__ [ Link for the model ](#https://github.com/ayushkesh/Covid-19-Tweet-Classification/blob/master/covid-19%20tweeter.ipynb)

 ### Installation
 The Code is written in __Python 3.7.__ To install the required packages and libraries, run this command in the project directory after cloning the repository: